 Health Safety Environment Coordinator Manager - Manufacturing and Technology

-Halliburton Sperry Drilling - Nisku, ABDecember 2006 to November 2014
+Halliburton Sperry Drilling - Nisku, AB - December 2006 to November 2014

 Shell Oil’s Heart and Minds Culture Change Program: I introduced Shell Oil’s Heart and Minds culture change program into our Nisku operation.
-Hearts and Minds, is a tool kit, partnered through the energy institute, intended to help organisations to improve their HSE performance by leading the way the ‘route to the top’ of the HSE culture ladder, and by providing the process and tools to get everyone involved and to facilitate behavioural change, the necessary components of a solution.
+'Hearts and Minds,' is a toolkit, partnered through the Energy Institute, intended to help organisations to improve their HSE performance by leading the way to the ‘route to the top’ of the HSE culture ladder, and by providing the process and tools to get everyone involved and to facilitate behavioural change, the necessary components of a solution.
 The Hearts and Minds toolkit enables a company to create a truly proactive and generative approach to HSE management.

-BP Internationals Safety Leadership Assessment: We has global teams (part of a Performance Improvement Initiative we called PII), made of a cross-section of local volunteer leaders that deployed HSE strategies.
-I led the initiative that sought out and acquired the rights to implement `BP International's’, Health and Safety Leadership Assessment skills program; skills that lead to behaviours used to develop a world class safety culture.
-Yes, in spite of BP International’s involvement in a major oil spill, I believe they were and continue to be headed in the right direction and was health and safety leader.
+BP International's Safety Leadership Assessment: We had global teams (part of a Performance Improvement Initiative we called PII), made up of a cross-section of local volunteer leaders who deployed HSE strategies.
+I led the initiative that sought out and acquired the rights to implement BP International's 'Health and Safety Leadership Assessment' skills program; skills that lead to behaviours used to develop a world-class safety culture.
+Yes, despite BP International’s involvement in a major oil spill, I believe they were and continue to be headed in the right direction and was health and safety leader.

 We initially introduced the Safety Leadership Assessment to 300 supply chain manufacturing managers (Nisku was first in), performing over 3000 assessments using the 360-degree assessment process.
 Leaders picked 3 of the 31 elements where they could show improvement.
 Was it successful?
-We internalised the program with an intranet based activity so that every manager was able to complete the safety leadership self-assessment online.
+We internalised the program with an intranet-based activity so that every manager was able to complete the safety leadership self-assessment online.

-To further support this, I have created a SharePoint coaching website called, The Safety Leader’s Voice.
+To further support this, I have created a SharePoint coaching website called 'The Safety Leader’s Voice.'
 It was a site where senior corporate managers recorded and wrote coaching advice to those new to safety leadership, based on their perceptions of the various elements of the Safety Leadership Assessment.

 Leadership needs to be highly visible to invite culture change.
 Our PII team created a standard work document, and I actively mentored our site leaders (managers, supervisors and team leads), in the use of the standard work document and applying leadership safety assessment results.

-The standard work encouraged leaders to go out onto the floor and focus on elements such as: hazard observation and follow-up; use and development of standard operating procedures; risk analysis performance observation and follow-up; action and follow-up related to root-cause; and to perform one-on-one safety discussions.
+The standard work encouraged leaders to go out onto the floor and focus on elements such as: hazard observation and follow-up; use and development of standard operating procedures; risk analysis, performance observation and follow-up; action and follow-up related to root-cause; and to perform one-on-one safety discussions.

-I also I created a green hat safety skills program, for both new office and shop floor employees.
+I also created a green hat safety skills program for both new office and shop floor employees.
 It included a simple technique to assess their everyday work environment for hazards; simple job safety analysis; behaviour based peer safety observation methods; the skill/habit of stopping the process when the process changes unexpectedly; to present user knowledge of a MSDS from their work area; how to apply a stop-work intervention; how to assess a safety issue for risk and probability and to propose and complete a safety improvement project; and how our safety award system worked when they complete a safety improvement.

 Corporate Health and Safety Manager